Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Fluctuations in a hadron resonance gas

 The experimental phase-space coverage is limited in rapidity $y$ and transverse momentum $k_T$ according to the detector design and the demands from reconstruction efficiency and particle identification.
 In their recent analysis~\cite{Adamczyk:2013dal}, the STAR collaboration considered the following kinematic acceptance cuts: $|y|\leq0.5$ and $0.4\, {\rm GeV}\leq k_T\leq 0.8$~GeV with full azimuthal, i.e.~$\phi=2\pi$, coverage.
 For a meaningful comparison with the experimental data one should, therefore, aim at including these cuts in the model calculations, too.

 In~\cite{Garg:2013ata}, it was proposed to model acceptance cuts by limiting the integration range in Eqs.~(\ref{eq:lnZHRG}) and~(\ref{eq:particledensity}) accordingly.
 For this, the momentum variables $(k_x,k_y,k_z)$ are transformed into $(k_T,y,\phi)$, which implies replacing the integration measure ${\rm d}^3k$ by $k_T\sqrt{k_T^2+m_i^2}\cosh(y)\,{\rm d}k_T\,{\rm d}y\,{\rm d}\phi$ and the single-particle energies $\epsilon_i$ by $\cosh(y)\sqrt{k_T^2+m_i^2}$.
 By applying the same strategy for primordial protons and anti-protons, we obtain results for the net-proton fluctuations as shown in Fig.~\ref{fig:fig1}.
-In agreement with~\cite{Garg:2013ata}, we find that the influence of the cuts in $y$ and $k_T$ is negligible for the considered susceptibility ratios of the net-proton distribution.
-This observation remains true for all following refinements of the HRG model, which we investigate in this paper.
-We note here that while in our model approach all momentum-integrals are evaluated at the chemical freeze-out, the final kinematics, which is subject to the acceptance cuts, is determined at the lower, kinetic freeze-out temperature.
+In the Boltzmann approximation to the HRG model one can separate the fugacity factors from the momentum integrals.
+One thus expects that the influence of cuts in $y$ and $k_T$ is negligible, since in this approximation the cutted integrals cancel in the considered cumulant ratios of the net-proton distribution.
+This observation is indeed made in Fig.~\ref{fig:fig1} and remains true for all following refinements of the HRG model, which we investigate in this paper.
+We note here that while in our model approach all momentum integrals are evaluated at the chemical freeze-out, the final kinematics, which is subject to the acceptance cuts, is determined at the lower, kinetic freeze-out temperature.
 In principle, a study of the evolution of the thermal distributions of the particles until the kinetic freeze-out, taking elastic scatterings in the thermally equilibrated hadronic phase into account, would be needed in order to implement the kinematic cuts more realistically.